davidday99/eprog-fw/README.md

 ## Compilation

 The project is configured for compilation using `gcc`.
-The makefile is tailored to the TM4C platform, but wih a few changes--mainly compilation flags--the code can be compiled for other platforms as well.
+The makefile is tailored to the TM4C platform, but with a few changes--mainly compilation flags--the code can be compiled for other platforms as well.
 Just leave out `platform_tm4c.c` and include your own implementation for a different platform.
 The makefile includes the following recipes:

 1. `all`: build both an ELF and a flat binary.